gmiam/untienots/README.md

 // deployment for the mongo operator itself kubectl create -f mongodb/manager.yaml -n mongodb
-// We create the user we will use with its password and roles/permissions kubectl apply -f mongodb/mongodb.com_v1_mongodbcommunity_cr.yaml -n mongodb  (user, role and password)
+// We create the user we will use with its password and roles/permissions kubectl apply -f mongodb/mongodb.com_v1_mongodbcommunity_cr.yaml -n mongodb
 ```

 * Note: For this last file, the password is hardcoded in it (it is possible to delete the secret once the user is created), and we add a role readWriteAnyDatabase on the default db admin.
 We recommend to check the detail of this file for a better understanding.
-This is not optimal on a security standpoint, but rbac fine tuning has been considered out of scope of this exercise
+This is not optimal on a security standpoint, but rbac fine tuning has been considered out of scope for this exercise

 After this we should have an operator pod up and running alongside three mongodb pods managed by a statefulset.